 334 Eddy Hall

-CSU Writes Intern: Lexi (Alexandra) Gehering is the current CSU Writes intern and a PhD candidate in the Biochemistry and Molecular Biology Department.
+Lexi (Alexandra) Gehring is the current CSU Writes intern and a PhD candidate in the Biochemistry and Molecular Biology Department.

 She first got involved in CSU Writes through writing groups, but now can be found at almost all CSU Writes events.
 She is willing to try any and all writing and productivity techniques.
 Currently, she is obsessed with the ventilation file and Zerubavel’s Clockwork Muse.
 Her participation in CSU Writes has changed revolutionized her writing practice for the better.

 Outside of CSU Writes, Lexi’s research focuses on nucleic acid transactions in the hyperthermophilic archaea Thermococcus kodakarensis.
 Currently, she is writing manuscripts about her research as well as working on her dissertation.

 Lexi is known to have dance parties to release the stress of graduate school.
 She is also an avid Packers fan and loves to talk to all things football.